✨ Professional Resume Review | Get Yours Today | Certified Experts

 Example:

-• In my two years working at X Company, I initiated and implemented the yyy strategy that grew our business with zzz clients by 12%, which significantly increased the company’s monthly profit.
+• In my two years working at X Company, I initiated and implemented the yyy strategy, which grew our business with zzz clients by 12% and significantly increased the company’s monthly profit.

 More Examples: